acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 rolling_incremental_mean(input_list)
 513 µs ± 28.1 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)
 ```
 Fantastic, nearly 1000x faster!
-Great, we're done (we were not done).
+Great, we're done. (we were not done).

 ## Small Detail, Is It Right?

 Everything seemed to be working just fine in the larger project with the faster incremental formula.
 But while I was debugging something else I decided to return to this function just to double-check.
 I compared the results between the standard library and my output and the `assert` failed.

-No surprise probably a typo!
+_No surprise probably a typo!_

 I looped over the two numbers and checked them all pairwise, it made it through a few dozen numbers and before failing.

-That's even weirder, shouldn't it always be right or wrong?
+_That's even weirder, shouldn't it always be right or wrong?_

-I tried plotting the residuals between the two methods and saw this
+I tried plotting the residuals (difference) between the two outputs and got this graph

 ![incremental mean residuals](../../public/images/incremental-mean-residuals.png)

+_That's weird ... why are the errors quantized?
+Oh right - floats._

+## What the Float

+Here's what I thought was going on, to first order.

+Numbers are infinite but computers are decidedly finite which means any computational (physical) representation of the number line is going to have certain constraints.
+The most common representation computers use are called floating points, or "floats".
+This represents every number as some real number of finite length raised to an exponent like this $123.456e^{10}$.
+Now here's where the constraints come in.
+Because the _length_ of the prefix to the exponent (also called the "mantissa") is limited, it means we can only construct a finite number of mantissas _per exponent_.
+And that means that as the exponents get smaller, the numbers we can represent get closer and closer.
+The exponents themselves have a limited range (much less than the range of the mantissa) which means at some point we get to the smallest interval we can express in our floating point system.

-That's weird ... why are the errors quantized?
-Oh right ... floats.
-The errors were on the order of $1e^{-15}$.
-There must be some rounding approximation in the standard library `mean` function or something.
+I'm hand-waiving away some details here but that's what went through my mind the first time I saw the graph of my residuals.
+I noticed the errors were on the order of $1e^{-15}$, which is effectively zero for my purposes, and figured I must have hit the floating point limit.
+I assumed there must be some rounding approximation in the standard library `statistics.mean` function or something.

+Regardless of the details, my function was correct so I could just stop there.
+(I did not stop there)

 ## Down the Rabbit Hole